Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

 - If you click on one

   - <img width="204" height="75" alt="image" src="https://github.com/user-attachments/assets/0c133ea2-7ca3-463e-9bac-3c8f612485c3" />
-  - the animation with the set offset and area will appear in the `Preview` pane.
+  - the animation will appear in the `Preview` pane.
     - ![Animation](https://github.com/user-attachments/assets/ebeff39c-dcf3-433f-ab64-726ee5244f2a)
   - and its properties will appear in the `Properties` pane.
     - `FirstFrame` -> Set which frame to start from.